rails/rails/guides/source/testing.md

 end
 ```

-If you remember from our discussion earlier on fixtures, the `articles()` method will give us access to our Articles fixtures.
+If you remember from our discussion earlier on fixtures, the `articles()` method
+will give us access to our articles fixtures.

-How about deleting an existing Article?
+How about deleting an existing article?

 ```ruby
 test "should destroy article" do